Plague epidemics in Malta: Outbreak of 1936–1937

 A plague began in 1936 in Qormi with the Grech family, a family of bakers from Raffaella Street.
 The grandfather first presented buboes and a high fever before dying on April 8.
-It was then the turn of her 42-year-old son on April 13.
+It was then the turn of his 42-year-old son on April 13.
 The 20-year-old grandson was also reached and transferred to the lazaretto and survived.
 Then neighbours begin to be reached.

 The origin remains unclear, perhaps from hay bales and straws imported from Tunisia.

 In total in Qormi, eight people will be affected in 13 months of the epidemic, four of whom will die.
 A health barrier around Qormi is installed, but proves to be ineffective.
 The plague soon spreads to the neighboring village of Żebbuġ where eleven people are infected with three deaths, including a girl aged 7.
 The disease was also found in Rabat, Mtaħleb, Marsa, Attard, Mosta and maybe Gozo.
 The plague lingers until 1937 with another five cases in Luqa including one fatal and one case in Qrendi.

 Significant research was carried out by Themistocles Zammit, who succeeded in isolating plague bacillus cultures from 15 of the 1,500 rats studied.
 He discovers that the main vector is the Black Rat (Rattus rattus), fairly recently established on the Maltese Islands, whose proliferation was making it take the place of the former local rat, the brown rat (Rattus norvegicus).